This post is a journal for the module “Embodied Interaction” at Zurich University of Arts in the fifth semester of the Interaction Design course.

 With the ice, we tried to scare each other and see if the reaction was the same as just scaring people before which was successful.

-From that, Dani began to sketch some ideas of an advanced prototype so we can better communicate with each other but also with mentors to move on quicker.
+From then on, Dani began to sketch some ideas of an advanced prototype so we can better communicate with each other but also with mentors to move on quicker.

 Support From the Lab